This is a guide to help you navigate through editing a list. In this guide you will find information on:

 Note: The note for library is only visible on the edit view of the list.
 To ensure the library becomes aware of the note we recommend you send your list for review.

 Request a digitisation

-To request a digitisation from the New List Edit, click the actions button and select 'Request digitisation'.
+To request a digitisation from your list, click the actions button and select 'Request digitisation'.